 The Big Buddha, Avenue of Stars, the Peak, Man Mo Temple, Stanley Market, Temple Street…these are but a few of the typical “Top 10” places to visit in Hong Kong that you hear or read about (click here to read more about these top iconic Hong Kong sights).
 Not to say that they aren’t spectacular and fun, but there are a whole host of off-the-beaten-path places to visit and things to do in Hong Kong that the guide books don’t tell you about.
-If you’re planning a trip to Hong Kong, I’ve teamed up with some fellow travel aficionados to put together this list of 10 unique and offbeat things to do (that you might not have thought of doing or known about).
+If you’re planning a trip and putting together your Hong Kong itinerary, I’ve teamed up with some fellow travel aficionados to put together this list of 10 unique and offbeat things to do in Hong Kong (that you might not have thought of doing or known about).
 Let’s get started!

 1. Visit Sham Shui Po